JLab and J-PARC for the J/{\ensuremath{\psi}} Production at the Threshold

-Of course, the expression (\ref{eq:pert}) is not the real perturbative QCD calculation.
+Of course, the expression (\ref{eq:pert}) is not the real pQCD calculation.
 This is just a naive estimate.
-However, it demonstrates that the observed SLs are consistent with perturbative QCD and account for the suppression due to the young effect.
+However, it demonstrates that the observed SLs are consistent with pQCD and account for the suppression due to the young effect.

 Recall that the aim of our paper is not to build a model that describes the data, but rather to conduct a phenomenological analysis.
 (The model(s) and the corresponding theoretical uncertainties can be found, \textit{e.g.}, in~\cite{Tang:2025qqe, Du:2020bqj}.)